HowieHwong/MetaTool/README.md

 ## Quick Start

+First, create an `.env` file in the (put it next to `src/generation/.example.env` and include the same fields).

-You can run the following command for a quickstart (downloads the model and prepares the data for you): `bash quickstart.sh -m <model_name> -t <task>`.
+Now, you can run the following command for a quickstart (which downloads the model and prepares the data for you): `bash quickstart.sh -m <model_name> -t <task>`.

 Alternatively, you can perform the below.
 Then, follow the results generation section.

 ### Install the packages:
 ```shell